 Our popular school tour in the CBD is based on the brilliant novel ‘Runner’ by Robert Newton.
-We are proud that our tour has engaged and excited the imaginations of students from schools all over Victoria.
+We are proud that our tour has engaged and excited the imaginations of hundreds of students from schools all over Victoria.
 (See also our 40 other school tours).

 During the Runner excursion, students undertake activities such as:

 READING extracts from the Runner on location at sites mentioned in the novel.

 FOLLOWING Charlie Feehan’s race route from Spring Street to the former Orient Hotel site.

 VISIT settings in ‘Runner’ e.g the former Eastern Market, Bourke Street, Orient Hotel site, Lonsdale, Parliament.

 LEARN about life in the Squizzy era (1990-1927) e.g. architecture, values, the depression, the black market economy, technologies etc.